Australian Information Industry Association

 Our state winners and merit recipients can then progress to the National iAwards, where they compete against winners from other states and territories in Round II.

 Finalists from the State iAwards will pitch their innovations to an esteemed panel of industry leading judges in round II.
-Winners and merit recipients are presented with their trophies and/or certificates at the pinnacle event of the iAwards calendar: the National iAwards Gala Dinner, to be held on the 30th of August in Melbourne.
+Winners and merit recipients are presented with their trophies and/or certificates at the pinnacle event of the iAwards calendar: the National iAwards Gala Dinner, to be held in August in Melbourne.

 Our winners may then apply to represent Australia at the Asia Pacific ICT Alliance (APICTA) Awards.